 4. Don’t…visit the Country Music Hall of Fame and Museum.
 Everyone does.
 I just don’t see the excitement in it.
 I don’t even have a really good reason not to.
 I can just think of a ton of other things you could spend your time doing.

 5. Don’t…go to the Wildhorse Saloon or Coyote Ugly.
-These are corporations that serve expensive drinks and attract all the tourists (ignore the fact that you are, indeed, a tourist).
+These corporations serve expensive drinks and attract all the tourists (ignore the fact that you are a tourist).